GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 ??? clipboard-question "When we filter for reads over 50kb, how many reads and total basepairs of DNA are filtered out?"

-    Over half of the reads are filtered out, but only about 25% of the data is filtered.
+    Over half of the reads are filtered out, but only about 25% of the data (see "Total bases") is filtered.
 This makes sense as the long reads contribute more bp per read.

 ??? clipboard-question "Verkko is typically run without having filtered by size, why do you think that is?"